derafu/routing/templates/pages/guide_en.md

     public function supports(RouteInterface $route): bool
     {
-        // Define what routes this parser handles. return str_starts_with($route->getPattern(), '#');
+        // Define what routes this parser can handle return str_starts_with($route->getPattern(), '#');
     }
 }